zhanglab/psamm/docs/tutorial/fpp.rst

-This type of element filtering can provide different views of the metabolic network by showing how metabolic pathways transfer different elements through the reactions.
-The mannitol utilization pathway that was added to the model contains a multiple step pathway that converts extracellular mannitol to fructose 6-phosphate.
+This type of element filtering can provide different views of the metabolic network by showing how metabolic pathways transfer different elements through those reactions.
+The mannitol utilization pathway, which was added to the model, contains a multiple-step pathway that converts extracellular mannitol to fructose 6-phosphate.
 This pathway also involves multiple phosphorylation and dephosphorylation steps.
 The ``--element`` argument can be added to the the ``vis`` command to filter this pathway to show the transfer patterns